Form 940 Schedule A

 Schedule A (Form 940) is used by employers who are required by the IRS to pay state unemployment tax in more than one state, or if the employer paid wages in any state and is subject to a credit reduction.
 Schedule A must be attached to Form 940 when filed.

 The purpose of a credit reduction for certain states is to supply sufficient funds to cover unemployment insurance benefits.
 Not having these funds readily available will cause the state to borrow from the federal government.
-Currently, there are two states with a credit reduction which are California and the U.S. Virgin Islands.
+Currently, there is a state with a credit reduction which is the U.S. Virgin Islands with a credit reduction rate of 3.3%.
 States that fail to repay the federal loan after two years may also become a credit reduction state.

 Adding Schedule A Information to Form 940